Project Configuration

 This feature works similar to yarn's Selective dependency resolutions

-but nested patterns (which contain **
+but nested patterns (which contain ** or * are not supported).

 Project Specific Commands